 The narcissist is so self-absorbed that he often does not even realize that he is hurting other people.
 If you have ever been on the receiving end of a narcissist’s abuse, you know that they can be completely oblivious to your pain and suffering.
 They will often say things like “I didn’t mean to hurt you, I was just trying to help” or “You’re overreacting, it wasn’t that big of a deal.”

 Yes, a narcissist can indeed come to regret his actions.
-However this would not be because he regrets hurting someone else, but rather because he does not like the consequences that follow.
-He may regret getting caught or losing something he values as a result of his actions.
+However this would not be because he is experiencing real remorse for hurting someone else, but rather because he does not like the consequences that follow.
+He may regret getting caught, or losing something he values as a result of his actions.
 In other words, the narcissist does not feel bad about what he did, but about what it cost him.

 The answer to this question is that it is highly unlikely that a narcissist ever experiences genuine regret.
 They may feign remorse or guilt in order to manipulate the people around them, but the reality is that they are incapable of feeling true regret.
 Their lack of empathy means they do not understand or care about the pain they cause others.